The Stewardesses

 The Stewardesses is a 1969 American 3D softcore comedy film written and directed by Allan Silliphant (credited onscreen as Alf Silliman Jr.) and starring Christina Hart, Monica Gayle, Paula Erickson and Donna Stanley.

-Produced on a budget of just over $100,000, the film grossed $26 million over its theatrical run, becoming the highest-grossing 3D film in history until the release of Avatar in 2009.
+Produced on a budget of just over $100,000, the film grossed $26 million over its theatrical run.
 In budget-relative terms it remains the most profitable 3D film ever released.
 Originally self-rated "X", in 1971 the film was re-edited with newly shot scenes to receive an "R" rating from the Motion Picture Association of America to qualify for a wide general release.

 Plot

 A single eventful night in the lives of a crew of Los Angeles-based, trans-Pacific stewardesses.
 The leading character is killed in a 30-story suicide leap, and the others simply "party," using drugs and engaging in various sexual encounters.
 One of the girls befriends and beds a returning Vietnam combat soldier.